mighty-gerbils/gerbil/README.md

 That means that the system is entirely self-hosted in Gambit.

 Gerbil is under continuous use and development.
-The core language has been stable for a while, but I am busy porting batteries, adding features, fixing bugs, and expanding the scope of syntactic abstraction.
+The core language has been stable for a while, but we are busy porting batteries, adding features, fixing bugs, and expanding the scope of syntactic abstraction.